fiahfy/youtube-video-tag-viewer/README.md

 ## Features

-- Display meta tags for current viewing video.
+- Display meta tags of the currently viewed video.

 ## Screenshots